U.S. judge scolds ‘QAnon Shaman’ for appearing on ‘60 Minutes Plus’ without permission

 She argued that Chansley would not be capable of following conditions of release.

-Watkins, meanwhile, painted his client as a nonviolent man misled and let down by Trump, who he greatly admired.
+Watkins, meanwhile, painted his client as a nonviolent man misled and let down by Trump, whom he greatly admired.
 He highlighted Chansley’s lack of criminal history and said his client simply walked into the Capitol after police let him in.
 The judge and prosecutor pushed back.

 Watkins also said that Chansley believes in ahimsa, a form of nonviolence toward living things, and denied that the flagpole he carried was a spear.